Congestive heart failure (CHF) requires a lot of daily management. As a result, it affects not only the patient, but also family and friends.

-A heart weakened by congestive heart failure (CHF) has a hard time pumping blood around the body.
-As the circulation slows down
+A heart weakened by congestive heart failure has a hard time pumping blood around the body.
+As the circulation slows down,

 - the blood returning to the heart backs up, causing “congestion” (swelling) in the tissues;

 The swelling that results from this retention of fluid is called “edema.”
-It adds pounds to the body’s weight.
-And any extra weight means extra work for an already stressed heart.
-When this cycle of fluid build up spirals out of control, it can trigger a medical emergency and the need for hospitalization.
+It can be painful.
+Sometimes it gets so bad it adds pounds to the body’s weight.
+Any extra weight means extra work for an already stressed heart.
+When this cycle of fluid buildup spirals out of control, it can trigger a medical emergency and the need for hospitalization.